 There are certain situations where a third-party application is generating Excel files.
 However, in this case, the files may be generated incorrectly, which means, certain things might not work as they should.

-What you need to do here is to disallow the third-party app from working with your Excel file, then attempt to open this file in Excel.
-If it still doesn’t work, then the issue lies elsewhere.
+You need to disallow the third-party app from working with your Excel file and then attempt to open it in Excel.
+If it still doesn’t work, the issue lies elsewhere.

 Read: Microsoft Excel displays High CPU usage.